lbl-srg/soep/doc-design/source/automatedDocAstTool.rst

             doc="Common elements of two pin electrical components">

             todo: above we used variable, but here we use var.
 Is this a typo?

                   mok: Yes, fixed below.
-Note that we should discuss first and play with the final tooling before finalizing the exact tag names and data model.
-Note: we may want to investigate using more "terse" names as a means of reducing file size (e.g., "v" instead of "variable"); compression technology may make this a moot point
+Note that I don't want this example to reflect the exact tag names and data model -- we still need to discuss first; this is only a suggestion.
+Note: we may want to investigate using more "terse" names as a means of reducing file size (e.g., "v" instead of "variable" as an extreme case); compression technology may make long variable names a non-issue but we need to measure.

             <variable
               type="Bool"